By Genny Boots '18

 “Attendees to the trainings got to learn about terminology, things to do and not to do, hear the stories from the undocumented students themselves and how difficult things are,” said Tamara Williams, director of the Wang Center and professor of Hispanic Studies.

-Faculty and staff who are trained and have committed to helping current undocumented/DACA students are listed on the Undocumented Student Resource webpage.
+Faculty and staff who are trained and have committed to helping current undocumented/DACA students are listed on the Undocumented Student Resource website.
 The webpage also includes valuable information for undocumented students, including links to DACA renewable scholarships and support and legal resources.

 Even though the task force wasn’t in an official capacity while Kim was at PLU, he had support from his family, his mentors, his friends and his faith.